 The OLite 2 mission objectives are listed below.

-Educate the student team developing the spacecraft bus in mission development, design, build and verification to prepare for a CubeSat flight mission.
+Educate the student team developing the spacecraft bus in mission development, design, build, and verification to prepare for a CubeSat flight mission.

 The communications subsystem shall data downlink over the main radio, beacon downlink, and data uplink in near satellite flight like conditions.

-The guidance and navigation subsystem shall demonstrate the OSIRIS satellite GPS operation, attitude sensors and attitude determination algorithm in a relevant near-space environment.
+The guidance and navigation subsystem shall demonstrate the OSIRIS satellite GPS operation, attitude sensors, and attitude determination algorithm in a relevant near-space environment.

-The power subsystem shall demonstrate power generation, storage and supply for the satellite in near-space like conditions.
+The power subsystem shall demonstrate power generation, storage, and supply for the satellite in near-space like conditions.

 The mechanical subsystem shall demonstrate antenna deployment in flight configuration in a laboratory environment.